Alexyskoutnev/Spam_Mail_Classifier/README.md

 # Spam_Mail_Classifier
-Using Different Machine Learning Methods to classify mail as spam or not
+This project utilizes machine learning alogrithms such as Support Vector Machine, Logistic Regression, Decision Tree, and Bayes Naive to classify text blocks as either spam or not.